ncoghlan/pulpdist/doc/cli.rst

 Scheduling sync operations with cron
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: This operation is not yet implemented

-As Pulp does not currently provide native sync scheduling support for plugin
+As the versions of Pulp currently supported by PulpDist do not provide native
-based repositories), PulpDist offers a simple alternative mechanism based on
+sync scheduling support for plugin based repositories), PulpDist offers a
-cron (or any similar tool that can be used to periodically execute a Python
+simple alternative mechanism based on cron (or any similar tool that can be
-script).
+used to periodically execute a Python script).

 The relevant command is::

     python -m pulpdist.manage_repos cron_sync

-This tool is designed to be run every few minutes (if a previous instance for
+This tool is designed to be run once per hour (if a previous instance for
 the same Pulp host is still running, the new instance will immediately exit).
+For more immediate synchronisation, the ``sync`` command should be invoked
+directly.

 The command first retrieves the list of repository definitions from the
 Pulp server and queries each one for a ``["notes"]["pulpdist"]["sync_hours"]``